civilisation

 - Motivates a person toward self-knowledge and purifies the soul.

-- Helps individuals connect with inner truth and the divine.
+- Helps individuals connect with their inner truth and the divine.

 - Meditation, sadhana, and worship support mental peace and inner balance.